swiftlang/swift-evolution/proposals/0230-flatten-optional-try.md

 ## Proposed solution

-In Swift 5, `try?` will mirror the behavior of `as?` and `foo?.bar`: it will preserve the "optional-ness" of the sub-expression if possible.
-If the sub-expression produces a non-optional value, the one level of Optional will be added.
+In Swift 5, `try?` will mirror the behavior of `as?` and `foo?.bar`: it will reuse the "optional-ness" of the sub-expression if possible.
+If the sub-expression produces a non-optional value, it will be wrapped in an Optional.

 This results in the following changes to the type of a `try?` expression: